Killester

 Killester is a small residential suburb of Dublin, Ireland on the Northside of the city in the Dublin 3 and Dublin 5 postal districts.
 It was the site of a church and convent or monastery centuries ago, and later a small village developed.
-In 1922, a settlement for ex-servicemen and their families was established, and the area grew with suburban housing later.
+In 1922, a settlement for ex-servicemen and their families was established.
+Over time the area grew with suburban housing.
 The local parish church has for many years hosted a relic of St Brigid.

 Killester is also a civil parish in the ancient barony of Coolock.

 Location and access

 Killester is located between Clontarf, Donnycarney, Raheny and Artane, on the Northside of Dublin.
 It is one of the smaller suburbs, with the entire civil parish just 228 acres in size.
 The village centre is on the Howth Road, about 5 kilometres from Dublin city centre, and the bulk of the area lies between the Howth and Malahide Roads, and Brookwood Avenue.

 Killester has a rail station on the DART line (also on the Dublin-Belfast line but with no stopping of inter-city trains), and Dublin Bus routes H1, H2, H3, and 42A connect the district to the city centre and other suburbs to the east and north.
 The original Killester railway station opened on 1 October 1845 but closed after two years, re-opening on a new site about 200 m further north in 1923.